⋅ X min read

 Transparency and predictability in cost matter more than headline price.
 So does clarity on renewal mechanics and termination terms.

-Finally, ask how value realisation is measured.
-Not in abstract engagement terms, but in administrative reduction, error containment and governance improvement.
+Finally, ask how value is measured — not in engagement metrics, but in administrative reduction, error containment and governance improvement.

 The Real Test